KaiNorberg/Volund/README.md

 ***

-**Keep in mind that Volund is currently in a very early stage of development and that these instructions may be incomplete.**
+**Volund is no longer under development and these instructions may be incomplete.**

 ## Getting Started